 The olives you see at the top of this post are cured in brine.
 This is my preferred method, as it is low-maintenance and results in a super-tangy, salty olive that keeps for more than a year and cries out for beer or ouzo.
 And I like ouzo.
 A lot.

 Brine-curing is stupid easy, but takes a long time.
-Use the same brine as in the end of the water-cure: 1/4 cup kosher salt to 4 cups water, plus 1/2 cup of white wine, cider or simple white vinegar.
+You make a brine of 1/4 cup kosher salt (Diamond Crystal) to 4 cups water, plus 1/2 cup of vinegar: white wine, cider or simple white vinegar.
 Submerge the olives in this brine and top with cheesecloth or something else to keep them underwater.
 Do not cut them.

-Cover the top of the container loosely (I use those massive jars from the Costco marinated artichoke hearts) and put the jar in a dark, cool place.
+Cover the top of the container loosely (I use large, 1 gallon glass jars) and put the jar in a dark, cool place.
 That’s it.
 Check it from time to time — meaning every week or so at first.
 The brine should darken, and you might get a scum on the top.
 That’s OK.

 What’s going on is that your olives are fermenting; it is the fermentation that breaks down the oleuropein over time.
 That’s why I never wash my olives before curing — I want those natural yeasts on the outside of the olive to do their magic.